-Every faculty member at Florida College is expected to be a friend and advisor to the students and will gladly give assistance when it is requested.
+Each faculty and staff member at Florida College is expected to be a friend and advisor to the students and will gladly give assistance when requested.
 It is intended that all students will feel that in their instructors at Florida College they will find ready helpers, wise advisors, and warm friends.